mtlynch/mediagoblin/docs/source/pluginwriter/tests.rst

 isn't really ideal.
 It also hasn't been well tested... yes, there's some irony there :)

-Some notes: we're using py.test and webtest for unit testing stuff.
+Some notes: we're using py.test and WebTest for unit testing stuff.
 Keep that in mind.

 My suggestion is to mime the behavior of `mediagoblin/tests/` and put